Home / Stream/ Integrations/Sources

 Internal Sources

-Configuring and Managing Sources
+Configure and Manage Sources

 For each Source type, you can create multiple definitions, depending on your requirements.

-To edit any Source’s definition in a JSON text editor, click Manage as JSON at the bottom of the New Source modal, or on the Configure tab when editing an existing Source.
+To edit any Source’s definition in a JSON text editor, select Manage as JSON at the bottom of the New Source modal, or on the Configure tab when editing an existing Source.
 You can directly edit multiple values, and you can use the Import and Export buttons to copy and modify existing Source configurations as .json files.

 When JSON configuration contains sensitive information, it is redacted during export.

-Capturing Source Data
+Capture Source Data

 To capture live data, you must have Worker Nodes registered to the Worker Group for which you’re viewing events.
 You can view registered Worker Nodes from the Status tab in the Source.